sagemathinc/cocalc-doc/source/project.rst

 .. index:: Projects

-.. _projects-tour:

 ========================
 Projects
 ========================

 The concept of a "Project" is the fundamental building block for running any calculations on CoCalc.
 It is an isolated, private working space, where you work with files organized in directories.

-You can launch a short introduction to the CoCalc Projects page by clicking the blue **Tour** button.
-This is one of several :doc:`tours` of features in CoCalc.

 Under the hood, this is a remote Linux environment, which runs inside a Docker container.